 Any manga or anime enthusiasts in the house?
-A museum dedicated to a man dubbed "the father of manga" typically sees fans from far and wide journey to the Japanese city of Takarazuka, but now you can explore the Osamu Tezuka Museum from anywhere in the world.
+A museum dedicated to a man dubbed "the father of manga" typically sees fans from far and wide journey to the Japanese city of Takarazuka, but now you and the kids can explore the Osamu Tezuka Museum from anywhere in the world.
 Learn the story and history of Japan's iconic Osamu Tezuka, who created iconic manga characters like Astro Boy and Kimba the White Lion.

 8. NASA’s Research Center

 For an astronaut in the making, it doesn't get any better than a tour of NASA's research facilities!
 Explore the Glenn Research Center in Cleveland, Ohio, the Langley Research Center in Hampton, Virginia, and Stennis Space Center in Hancock County, Mississippi, where the greatest minds in NASA design and develop innovative technology to advance missions in aeronautics and space exploration.

 Located in his hometown of Figueres, Spain, Surrealist icon Salvador Dali created the largest surrealistic object in the world: The Dalí Theatre-Museum.
 Today, it is dedicated to his incredible body of work, his life, and in many ways his death, as it serves as the site of the artists' final resting place.

 10. National Museum of the United States Air Force in Dayton, Ohio

 National Museum of the United States Air Force